 Amendments to individual stages will be possible at the start of the stage; any teams found to be making an excessive amount of changes will incur a time penalty.

+The entry fee includes the option to order of 20 x t-shirts, however, if Team Managers decide to opt-out of ordering t-shirts the amount will be donated to charity in lieu (amount and charity to be advised).
 When submitting the squad lists Team Managers will be required to order the size of t-shirts required (e.g. 5 x Small, 10 x Medium, 5 x Large), these will then be given to the teams at the Team Briefing on Saturday morning.

 No spare shirts will be carried by the organisers.
 Additional t-shirts for Team Managers, supporters etc. can be ordered, these will be charged back at a fee to be confirmed.

 Teams must field runners who can maintain at least 9 minute miles on hilly terrain and note that each stage has a time cut off, which is stringently applied.

 There is a time check point approximately half way on each stage.